SalieriC/SWIM/README.md

 ### Token Vision
 **Requirements:** None.
-**Immersion setting:** None yet.
+**Immersion setting:**
+- Light animation & colour
+- Sound effect
 **Description:**
 This macro is based on a macro from [@Sky#9453](https://github.com/Sky-Captain-13/foundry) and supported DnD vision and lighting.
 I altered it to suit Savage Worlds.
 I have to say though, that information on vision and illumination is very lackluster in SWADE with regards to VTT software.
 It works fine on an actual tabletop but not with dynamic lighting on VTTs.
 I had to bring some personal taste in but I tried to stay as true to the rules as I could.
-The macro works different for players and GMs.
-For players it only shows options to equip light sources (activates them in the token settings), GMs are alos able to update the tokens vision.
-All options work for *all* tokens that are selected.
 Here are the options explained:
 **Light Source:**
 - No Change: Does not change the current settings.
 - None: Deactivates all emit light settings.